epfl-matmat/matmat.org/student_projects/index.md

 We have developed an interface between AiiDA and DFTK already, but it has only received limited usage and lacks automated handling of common failures.

-The goal of this project is to extend the verification study to DFTK.
+The goal of this project is to extend the verification study to DFTK and its novel mathematically-inspired algorithms[^Herbst2020][^Herbst2022].
 We will start by running with the datasets from [^VerificationStudy2023].
 Along the way, we will encounter many systems where convergence fails.
 We will implement automated error detection, handling, and restarting for the most common error cases.